MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/sql-replication-management-pack-management-pack-delivery.md

 - Enable the **Agent Proxy** option on each agent to allow agents to forward data to management servers.
 For more information, see [Enabling Agent Proxy Option](sql-server-management-pack-enabling-agent-proxy.md).

+>[!NOTE]
+>Management Pack for SQL Server Replication does not support object names with non-printable characters.

 ## Importing Management Pack

 For more information on how to import management packs, see [How to import, export, and remove an Operations Manager management pack](manage-mp-import-remove-delete.md).